jup-ag/space-station/docs/2-apis/1-swap-api.md

       // auto wrap and unwrap SOL. default is true
       wrapUnwrapSOL: true,
       // feeAccount is optional.
 Use if you want to charge a fee.  feeBps must have been passed in /quote API.
-      // This is the ATA account for the output token where the fee will be sent to.
-If you are swapping from SOL->USDC then this would be the USDC ATA you want to collect the fee.
       // feeAccount: "fee_account_public_key"
     })
   })